jgmarch2/Financial-Data-Capstone/README.md

 The symbols are as follows:

 XLE - Energy ETF

 DXY - US Dollar Index

 HYG - High Yield Bonds

 CAD/JPY - Canadian Dollar vs. Japanese Yen

 TLT - 20+ year Treasury Bonds

 This project finds the same statistics in the analysis above except I add in the Correlation of Prices to really show the relationship between the assets.

+Towards the end we find the regression line between each of the assets and Crude Oil.
+This shows the amount of variation in Crude Oil that accounts for the amount of variation in the other asset.
+There is a regression using prices and returns to show how much they can differ.